robertdebock/docker-centos6/README.md

 # docker-centos6
-An update CentOS 6 installation.
+An updated CentOS 6 installation.